 - 1. OBJECTIVE.
 To establish the requirements for startup of new nuclear facilities and for the restart of existing nuclear facilities that have been shutdown.
-Nuclear facilities are activities or operations that involve radioactive and/or fissionable materials in such form or quantity that a nuclear hazard potentially exists to the employees or the general public.
 The requirements specify a readiness review process that shall, in all cases, demonstrate that it is safe to startup (or restart) the applicable facility.
 The facility shall be started up (or restarted), only after documented independent reviews of readiness have been conducted and the approvals specified in this Order have been received.
-The readiness reviews are not intended to be tools of line management to achieve readiness.
-Rather, the readiness reviews provide an independent confirmation of readiness to start or restart operations. - 2.
+The readiness reviews are not intended to be tools of line management to confirm readiness.
+Rather, the readiness reviews provide an independent review of readiness to start or restart operations. - 2.
 CANCELLATION.
-DOE 425.1, STARTUP AND RESTART OF NUCLEAR FACILITIES, of 9-29-95.
+DOE 5480.31, STARTUP AND RESTART OF NUCLEAR FACILITIES, of 9-15-93.
 Cancellation of an Order does not, by itself, modify or otherwise affect any contractual obligation to comply with such an Order.
-Canceled Orders incorporated by reference in a contract shall remain in effect until the contract is modified to delete the reference to the requirements in the canceled Orders.
+Canceled Orders incorporated by reference in a contract shall remain in effect until the contract is modified to delete the reference to the requirements in the canceled Orders. - 3.
+APPLI CABI LI TY. - a.

-3. APPLICABILITY.

-- a.
 DOE Elements.
 Except for the exclusions in paragraph 3c, below, this Order applies to all nuclear facilities classified as hazard categories 1, 2, or 3. - b.
 Contractors.
 Except for the exclusions in paragraph 3c, below, the Contractor Requirements Document (CRD), Attachment 1, sets forth requirements that are to be applied to the universe of contractors awarded contracts for the operation and management of a DOE-owned or -leased facility.
 Contractor compliance with the CRD will be required to the extent set forth in a contract.
-Contractors shall be directed to continue to comply with the requirements of Orders canceled by this Order until their contracts are modified to delete the reference to the requirements of the canceled Orders.
+Contractors shall be directed to continue to comply with the requirements of Orders canceled by this Order until their contracts are modified to delete the reference to the requirements of the canceled Orders. - c.
+Exclusions. - (1) Activities regulated through a license by the Nuclear Regulatory Commission (NRC) or a State under an Agreement with NRC, including activities certified by the NRC under section 1701 of the Atomic Energy Act.